reinterpretcat/vrp/docs/src/examples/interop/javascript.md

     cd vrp-cli
     wasm-pack build --target web

-It should generate `wasm` build + some javascripts for you.
+It should generate `wasm` build + some javascript files for you.
 To test it, use the following index.html file:

 ```html
 <html>